 Money Saved with All Day Dining

-But let’s say you plan on having a meal at Squire’s Grille, for example.
+But let’s say you plan on having a meal at Das Festhaus, for example.
 (And for simplicity’s sake, we won’t be looking at taxes.)

 The average price of a soda (which varies on size) is $4.09.

-And if you get a snack AND a soda, or a couple of snacks and a couple of sodas throughout the day, you’re saving even more money.
+And if you get a snack and/or a soda, or a couple of snacks and a couple of sodas throughout the day, you’re saving even more money.

 Depending on when you visit Busch Gardens Williamsburg, there can be a lot of opportunities for these snack breaks.
 In July, for example, the park opens at 10 am each day and closes sometime between 9 pm and 11 pm (depending on the date).